yzh503/yzh503.github.io/_posts/2015-08-19-Kali-installation-tips-for-MBP-2015.markdown

 ####2.
 Network device not detected

-The installation wizard cannot identify ethernet card, so just continue without network configured.
+The installation wizard can't identify ethernet card, so just continue without network configured.
 We will install the network driver later.

 ####3.
 Network driver